 The factory BMW software with the subsequent porting to the Virtual Machines we use was written specifically for a RS232 connection to the host computer.
 Since then, people have provided software EMULATORS to fool the host computer into believing it is talking to a RS232 Serial port, when in fact it is not.
 Second reason, slightly less critical if you are always careful of the computer is that the real serial cable connection is able to be screwed into the laptop.
 You cannot accidentally pull it out when moving the laptop around the car.

 Last reason is one of practicality, most of our regular day to day laptops have seen a bit of use, have been customized to meet our daily needs.
 This means things like custom firewalls, special browser configurations, special networking settings that we will by installing our software change.

 This installation changes the Windows network configuration, changes the firewall settings and of course adds several other applications all to make the BMW diagnostic software work properly.
 Which may cause something to fail you would rather not see broken.
 Again, this is why we recommend a fresh install of Windows (or at least reasonably fresh!).
 If you have a new laptop with Windows 8 on it we do not support the Windows 8 operating system.
-Though we do support Windows 8.1. (and we know that the system works with Windows 10, but cannot recommend it).
+Though we do support Windows 8.1. (and we know that the system works with Windows 10 and Windows 11, but do not recommend it).